Learn journalistic techniques and stylistic tricks to help communicate concisely and persuasively while developing your unique style and perspective.

 Throughout the course, students will work on developing strong research and critical thinking skills through instruction and practice in interviewing, researching and fact-checking.
 Students will also learn how to develop their own voices on a wide range of issues, from the personal to societal: how to be funny, surprise or go against the crowd.
 The course will explore how to harness facts to bolster a point of view and hone analytical prowess.
 In addition, masters of the craft will help students sharpen pitches as well as share tips to get published.

-This course is taught by a wide variety of Faculty who will imbue the general syllabus with a focus on their own areas of journalistic and topical expertise.
+This course is taught by a wide variety of faculty who will imbue the general syllabus with a focus on their own areas of journalistic and topical expertise.
+Previous faculty includes Judith Matloff (author, professor at Columbia School of Journalism, former war correspondent).

 Summer Academy enables students to dive deep into a course of study, sharpening skills for their academic and professional futures.
 Each course is carefully designed to suit student interests and encourage intellectual curiosity.